Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

 Split new horizontal areas, use inset tool and then delete faces.
-This will be handles for jumpsuit straps.
+This will be handles for overalls straps.

 image